googleapis/python-bigtable/test_proxy/README.md

 ```
 PROXY_CLIENT_VERSION=3.0.0
-nox -s run_proxy
+nox -s test_proxy
 ```

 if unset, it will default to installing the library from source

 ## Test the legacy client

-You can run the test proxy against the previous `v2` client by running it with the `--legacy-client` flag:
+By default, tests are run against the new data client.You can run the test proxy against the previous client by running it with the `--legacy-client` flag:

 ```
 python test_proxy.py --legacy-client